jmc617/twitch_bedbot_/README.md

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For any change, please open an issue first to discuss what you would like to change.